italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

   launched and every time the end user wants to request or present a credential.
 - **Message 2-3**: The wallet instance obtains metadata about its wallet provider.
-Among these we also find the list of supported algorithms, public keys, endpoints.
+Among these, we also find the list of supported algorithms, public keys, endpoints.
 - **Message 4**: The wallet instance verifies that the wallet provider is trustworthy by resolving the provider's trust chain up to the anchor (⚠️ this step is skipped for now)
-- **Message 5-7**: The wallet instance instantiates a new key pair on its TEE and requests a nonce from the backend wallet (as a measure against reply attacks)
+- **Message 5-7**: The wallet instance instantiates a new key pair on its TEE and requests a nonce from the backend wallet (as a measure against the reply attacks)
 - **Message 8**: The wallet instance generates a Wallet Instance Attestation Request (JWT) signed with the private key associated with the public key